Federated Learning of Nonlinear Temporal Dynamics with Graph Attention-based Cross-Client Interpretability: Interpreting Temporal Interdependencies

-In the proposed federated setting, the server-side GAT parameterizes a nonlinear state-transition function over the collection of client latent states.
-Two distinct but complementary quantities arise when analyzing cross-client temporal interdependencies: \begin{itemize} \item \textbf{Q1.} \emph{Given the graph topology, how strongly is each neighbor $n \in \mathcal{N}(m)$ weighted when predicting client $m$’s future latent state?} \item \textbf{Q2.} \emph{How does a perturbation in client $n$’s past latent state affect client $m$’s future latent state under the learned nonlinear dynamics?} \end{itemize} The question \textbf{Q1.} is addressed by the attention coefficients $\alpha_{mn}$, which assign a state-dependent relative weight to each neighbor’s message in the state-transition mechanism at the server.
+The question \textbf{Q1.} is addressed by the attention coefficients $\alpha_{mn}$, which assign a state-dependent relative weight to each neighbor’s message in the state-transition mechanism at the server.
 Whereas \textbf{Q2.} is addressed by the Jacobian block $ J_{mn}(t) \;:=\; \frac{\partial (\tilde h_t^m)_s}{\partial (\hat h_{t-1}^n)_c}, $ which provides a state-dependent measure of directed temporal influence.

 While $\alpha_{mn}(t)$ and $J_{mn}(t)$ are related, they capture distinct aspects of cross-client temporal interdependencies.
 The attention coefficients $\alpha_{mn}(t)$ encode the relative structural weighting of client $n$’s state in the server’s prediction of client $m$, as determined by the graph and the attention mechanism.
 In contrast, the Jacobian $J_{mn}(t)$ captures the resulting dynamical influence after accounting for nonlinear state evolution.
 Notably, the activation function $\sigma(\cdot)$ does not appear explicitly in $\alpha_{mn}(t)$, but enters the Jacobian through $\sigma'(\cdot)$, allowing nonlinear effects to modulate temporal influence.
 A closed-form expression of $J_{mn}(t)$ in terms of $\alpha_{mn}(t)$ is given in Proposition \ref{prop:jacobian_gat} below.